 b.
 Typical details and/or details to highlight design elements

 c.
 Rendered views of project and/or design elements

 Judges will focus on, but not be limited to, the executive summary and summary narrative portions of the submittal during review for determination of the presentation teams.
 It should not be expected that the judges will do an exhaustive review of the supporting documentation.

 Each entry shall include the team registration number on all submittal items and pages.
 Please do not include team member names or school identification marks on submittals.
 However, the team member names must be verified at the time of the submittal.

-Finalist teams shall prepare an electronic presentation to be used during the final presentation at a minimum.
+The teams that are asked to present at the finals for the competition shall prepare an electronic presentation as a minimum.
+Electronic format information and limitations will be provided at the time of finalist notification.
 Teams are encouraged to provide any other supporting materials to the judges that will help demonstrate how the challenge was addressed.